 |A golf cart enclosure extends the number of days or months that your golf cart can be used.
 For over 10 years we did not have an enclosure for our cart.
 Now that we have invested several hundred dollars in a Sunbrella cover, we enjoy using the cart all year round.|

-It keeps the rain out on rainy days and keeps it warmer during the cold winter months.
-On warmer days, the sides easily roll up and are out of the way so we can enjoy a nice summer breeze.
+Drivable golf cart covers keep the rain out on rainy days and keeps the cart warmer during the cold winter months.
+On warmer days, the sides easily roll up and are out of the way so you can enjoy a nice summer breeze.
 When summer comes around, we normally keep our our enclosure on with the sides rolled up.

 You can buy enclosures specific to your golf cart make and model or for a better price, purchase a universal enclosure based on whether it is a 2, 4 or 6 passenger cart.

 We use a universal enclosure for our 2 seater golf cart and it fits great and does the job.

 Enclosures come in 3 sided for those with a windshield or 4 sided for carts without a windshield.

 There are many ways of attaching the enclosure to your cart.

 As you can see from this picture, the cover is simply placed over the golf cart roof.

 The sides roll up so that the enclosure can be kept on your golf cart year round.
 Decorative fabric hides the rolled up plastic making it look more attractive.

 Find a colored fabric that coordinates with the color of the golf cart body.